blackfennec-org/blackfennec/docs/source/project_management/logging_standards.rst

 Logging Practice
 ****************
-* Exceptions, bot handled or re-thrown, MUST be logged.
+* Exceptions, both handled and re-thrown, MUST be logged.